jeanetteoh/SPLICE/README.md

 > The input for to receive this result was 1, Xin, 1, 1, 6, 3, 1, 0

 #### Sort Strategy Pattern
+![Sort Strategy](https://user-images.githubusercontent.com/58233764/99926181-a44c3700-2cf5-11eb-889b-36309dfe1711.png)
 - RestaurantSort Strategy pattern, can let us to corresponding to sorting algorithm operation of the restaurant, such as the restaurant according to the price of ordering (from the highest price to the restaurant to the cheapest to the restaurant）, the restaurant can also be sorted in alphabetical order (from A to Z or from A to Z), algorithm can also be in accordance with the type of restaurant to restaurant for sorting (western food, Mexican food, Chinese food, etc.).

-![Sort Strategy](https://user-images.githubusercontent.com/58233764/99926181-a44c3700-2cf5-11eb-889b-36309dfe1711.png)

 ## Phase III: Development, Testing, and Scrum Meeting
 ###### Meeting with Philip Park - Monday, November 23 (11:00am - 2:00pm)
+### Testing Restaurant Prototype Pattern
+### Testing Composite Pattern
+#### Testing Menu & Menu Items Composite Pattern
+#### Testing Party & Party Members Composite Pattern
+#### Testinc User Cart & Cart Items Composite Pattern
+### Testing Strategy Pattern

 ## Final deliverable